 In family homes, a kitchen banquette is the ultimate seating choice.
-A much more comfortable choice than stiff dining chairs, the upholstered seats invite little ones to stay awhile, be it for milk and cereal in the morning, or as they tackle homework while mom cooks dinner.
+A much more comfortable choice than stiff dining chairs.
+The upholstered seats invite little ones to stay awhile, be it for milk and cereal in the morning, or as they tackle homework while mum cooks dinner.
 But kids aren't the only ones who love a banquette: I always make a beeline for the booth seats in my friends' homes and in restaurants, too.

 The Nashville home of Kings of Leon percussionist Nathan Followill, designed by Benjamin Vandiver, has a handsome masculine kitchen banquette that’s built into the wall, aptly surrounded by records.
 We love its hip midcentury-influenced aesthetic.

 Actress Amanda Peet’s kitchen breakfast nook—once featured in Vogue—is what we like to call “perfectly imperfect.”
 Her plush, worn-in cushions, mismatched textiles, and rustic farmhouse table make it incredibly homey and welcoming, while modern chairs and lighting give it a little polish.

 This Union Square, NYC bachelor pad designed by Robert Passal is urbane, modern, and sophisticated—a winning combination.
 Mismatched dining chairs give it an eclectic vibe, but luxe materials make it glamorous.